 Community Story with Lynda Millard, Crown Jewels of Canada SocietyCommunity

-Every day new network creators come to our platform and start their own social websites.
+Every day new network creators come to our platform and start their own social website.
 There are so many of us today that we decided to tell more about our members.
 Today we want to share with you a new story with Lynda Millard, Crown Jewels of Canada Society

 Tell us a little about yourself and your community.
 How did you decide to create your network?

 We are a social group for Canadian women and are a federally registered national non-profit.
 Many mistake us for a similar group in the USA but it is actually a privately owned corporation with their focus being on their bottom line.
 We are a non-profit with the total focus being on women having fun and being part of a sisterhood that offers friendship and support at a time in our lives when we need it most.

 Our objective is to bring women across Canada together and for them to focus on friendship, fun and supporting each other as we enter that empty nest stage of our lives, or retirement stage and wonder “now what”.
 But we are a women’s non-profit which means all women over the age of nineteen are welcome.
 We do have some younger members.

 We have just four simple rules which are #1 pay your membership fee ($10/yr), #2 wear something (anything) on your head, #3 dress in our colours (red and white representing Canada, and purple for “Royalty”) and of course, #4 have fun.

 We communicate with other members via our Facebook groups, our interactive NING website and via monthly newsletters.
 In addition, we have a National Convention which is held each year in a different city within Canada, by a chapter or group of members.
 There are monthly chapter events and provincial gatherings as well as trips where we’ve gone on cruises, to an All-Inclusive or to Las Vegas.
 Whatever we do – our focus is on women having FUN.

 We are “Jewels” because jewels are precious as are women, wives, and mothers.